 I slithered along the wall, so as to not disturb anyone, hoping nobody would notice… and feeling very muck like an alien amongst earthen Gods.

-First time wearing it.
-I almost had my number in high school but it was always spoken for by someone more important.
+I almost had it in high school but it was always spoken for by someone more important.